JeRin53/market-pulse-app/README.md

 -   **Framework**: Next.js was chosen for its powerful features like Server Components, Server Actions, and easy routing, which are well-suited for this type of application.
 -   **AI Integration**: Genkit provides a structured way to define and manage AI flows, making it easy to integrate with different models and tools.
 Using tools within the prompt allows the LLM to fetch data dynamically as needed.
 -   **External APIs**: Alpha Vantage was used for its free tier and comprehensive stock data.
+NewsAPI was used for up-to-date news.
 A paid, more robust data source would be a good next step for a production application.
 -   **Styling**: ShadCN UI and Tailwind CSS were used to quickly build a modern and professional-looking UI without writing custom CSS from scratch.
 -   **State Management**: State is managed with a combination of `useState`, `useEffect`, and Next.js Server Actions with `useFormState`.
 This keeps the client-side logic simple and leverages the power of the server for data fetching and mutations.